-People want to work for a company with good reputation.
+Even during the "Great Resignation" people want to work for a company with a good reputation.
 The strongest job candidates are looking for more than just salary, benefits, and whether your office provides catered lunches.
 They’re looking at your brand’s reputation.
 Do people think highly of your brand?
 Is your brand’s values and vision aligned with their own?

 A brand’s reputation is, in fact, one of the most important factors for job seekers.
 Just as you’re judging them to provide a job offer, they’re judging you on whether they will accept it.
 But don’t just take our word for this.
 Here are some supporting statistics on the importance of reputation for the hiring process.